Use the back button to select a different record.

 Read about the Oscar Dishman, Jr. oral history interviews available at the University of Kentucky Louie B. Nunn Center for Oral History, item records in the SPOKE Database.

-Subjects: Jockeys, Horsemen, Trainers, & The Derby, Grade Schools & High Schools in Kentucky, Board of Education, Court Cases
+Subjects: Jockeys, Horsemen, Horse Breeders, Trainers, & The Derby, Grade Schools & High Schools in Kentucky, Board of Education, Court Cases

 Geographic Region: New Zion, Scott County and Fayette County, Kentucky / Georgetown, Scott County, Kentucky